manhbi18112005/bot-docs-website/src/pages/term.md

 By using the Features, you agree that we may provide you with any notices or other communications, including marketing, relating to your use of the Features: (a) via email (in each case to the address that you provide), SMS message, or telephone call (in each case to the phone number that you provide), (b) by posting to the Website and/or (c) via Discord.
 For notices made by email, the date of receipt will be deemed the date on which such notice is transmitted.
 You will always be given the option to unsubscribe from receiving any marketing material from us.

-Notices to us should be sent electronically to at: support@nonamestudio.xyz
+Notices to us should be sent electronically to at: support@nnsvn.me

 ### 9.11.
 Section Titles